raquo/Laminar/notes/Inserters.md

 - **Per-item lifecycle is preserved across a transfer** — the owner is transferred, not rebuilt, so per-item `onMount`/`onUnmount` and internal subscriptions stay live (`InserterMoveSpec` "add-first / steal keeps the item's per-item lifecycle intact").
 - **Ordering is empirical but pinned.** Some teardown/swap orders are not obvious and are deliberately encoded by tests (see `notes/Testing.md`):
   - `child <--` self-replace swaps **unmount-old-then-mount-new**.
-  - A takeover of a _foreign_ span mounts-new-then-unmounts-old.
+  - A `child <--` takeover of a _foreign_ span also unmounts the old content before mounting the new node.
+The node it keeps (§7) is neither unmounted nor re-mounted.
+  - `children.command <--` `ReplaceAll` unmounts the leaving nodes before mounting the new ones.
+With `minimizeDiff = false`, all old nodes are considered "leaving", including those that are then re-inserted.
   - `children <--` teardown walks `contentMap` in **insertion order**, not current DOM order (several `#Note` comments; e.g. `InserterMoveSpec:890`, `InserterExternalMutationSpec:148`).
 This is teardown only — relocation uses DOM order (§5).
   - `Replace` (command) unmounts the old node then mounts the new (`InserterMoveSpec:1718`).